 Halibut Ceviche Tacos with Blood Orange might just bring your mind to a beautiful beach in Mexcio.
-These tacos explode with fresh, bright, spicy and tangy flavors– all surrounding tender pieces of halibut.
+These tacos are fresh, bright, spicy and tangy and every bite is incredible.

 The Halibut Ceviche in these tacos tastes like the beach in that it simply brings my mind there.
 It's so incredibly refreshing and is packed with fresh, bright flavors.

 As soon as you sink your teeth into these tacos, you might just find yourself on a beach, too.
 Perhaps somewhere in Mexico. 🙂

 Halibut and blood orange are the heart of this recipe.
 And there are all sorts of other delicious fresh flavors including, lime, cilantro, tomato, cumin, and more.

 You can even set this up as a taco bar.
 And while you're at it, why not add the pulled pork option?
 Something for everyone.